 The estimated PVR value provided is based on the proposed floor system applying a sustained surcharge load of approximately 1.0 lb. per square inch on the subgrade materials.
-Potential vertical movement on the order of 2 1⁄2 to 3 inches was estimated at the existing grade elevation.
+Potential vertical movement on the order of 2 1⁄2 to 3 1⁄2 inches was estimated at the existing grade elevation.
+Based on the boring elevations, potential vertical movement on the order of 2 to 2 1⁄2 inches is estimated at the bottom of the subgrade layer.